apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

 3. `./deploy.sh`

-    It's not important to deconstruct `deploy.sh` now.
+    > Note: It's not important to deconstruct `deploy.sh` now.
 It just uses a command-line utility (apigeetool) to deploy the proxy.
+The first time you run deploy.sh, you'll be asked to provide your organization, environment, username, and other Apigee account details.
+This information is stored in a file `~\.learn-edge.rc`, which `deploy.sh` references on subsequent calls.
+You only need to enter your account information once unless you delete the `learn-edge.rc` file.

 ### Run it